 About the Test

-Seventy-six percent of Minnesota high school graduates in 2014 took the assessment.
-The number of Minnesota test takers increased 2.2 percent from 44,323 in 2010 to 45,305 in 2014.
+Seventy-eight percent of Minnesota high school graduates in 2015 took the assessment.
+The number of Minnesota test takers increased 4.3 percent from 44,952 in 2011 to 46,862 in 2015.
 Some students took the test in their junior year, some took it during their senior year, and some took it in both years or twice in one academic year.
 For students who took the test multiple times, only the most recent score was included in this analysis.

 A perfect score was achieved in the following subject tests by Minnesota test takers:

-The ACT assessment reveals helpful information for over 70 percent of aspiring college students in Minnesota high schools who took the test.
-It reveals nothing about the 30 percent of high school graduates who never took the test.
-Twelve states, Colorado, Illinois, Kentucky, Louisiana, Michigan, Mississippi, Montana, North Carolina, North Dakota, Tennessee, Utah and Wyoming require all of their high school seniors to take the assessment.
-In 2014-2015, Minnesota will test all public high school graduates.
+The ACT assessment reveals helpful information for over 78 percent of aspiring college students in Minnesota high schools who took the test.
+It reveals nothing about the 22 percent of high school graduates who never took the test.
+Thirteen states, Alabama, Colorado, Illinois, Kentucky, Louisiana, Michigan, Mississippi, Montana, North Carolina, North Dakota, Tennessee, Utah and Wyoming require all of their high school seniors to take the assessment.

 The ACT results are more representative of Minnesota than the SAT.
 Only about 10 percent of Minnesota college bound seniors take the SAT, compared to 46 percent nationally.
 Minnesota students taking the SAT are typically applying to selective out-of-state colleges.